 Camping Etiquette for Pets & Their People

-- Follow the Rules – This should go without saying, but make to read and then follow the rules.
-Restrictions vary widely, covering everything from acceptable leash length, to areas where pets can’t go.
-At some campgrounds, pets can’t be left unattended (even inside your camper or motorhome).
+This should go without saying, but make to read and then follow the rules.
+Campground restrictions vary widely, covering everything from acceptable leash length, to areas where pets can’t go.
+At some campgrounds, pets can’t be left unattended — even inside your camper or motorhome.
+We even had one campground tell us that pets were not allowed to walk on the park’s roads and trails!
 So it’s important to ask for the campground’s pet policy before making your reservation.

-- Leash Up – Nearly every campground requires pets to be leashed, for everyone’s safety and happiness.
-Even if your dog is perfectly behaved off-leash, while you’re camping is not the time or place to show off your skills.
-Some people and pets in campgrounds could be afraid of dogs, and subjecting them to the sight of a dog without a visible restraint is inconsiderate and unfair.
+Pet leashes are required in nearly every campground, for everyone’s safety and happiness.
+Even if your dog is perfectly behaved off-leash, a campground is not a place to show off his skills.
+Some people and pets in campgrounds might be afraid of dogs, and subjecting them to the sight of a dog without a visible restraint is inconsiderate and unfair.

 READ MORE ⇒ Beginners Guide to Camping with Dogs